Creating a Brand Video content for your company is – on the face of it – easy.

 We see content all too frequently where someone is trying to sell something ‘premium’ or ‘exclusive’ (i.e expensive), and they’ve just put together a ‘best of’ selection of clips shot on various smartphones, set to a piece of pop music they like.

-These videos are brilliant for the person who put them together (and anyone with first hand experience of the product or event), but useless for selling to anyone outside of that circle.
+These videos are brilliant for the person who put them together (and anyone with first hand experience of the product), but useless for selling to anyone outside of that circle.
 Subsequently their effort is wasted as there isn’t the audience interest they were expecting.

-Editing your own content will, obviously, save you money over using an external supplier, but the value a professional can add to your video (and by proxy, brand as a whole), will far out-weigh the cost of engaging them in the first place.
+Creating your own content will save you money over using an external supplier, but the value a professional can add to your video (and by proxy, brand as a whole), will far out-weigh the cost of engaging them in the first place.

 If you’re unsure about what path to take, give us a call or send us a message & we’ll give you our 2 cents!